-When you successfully complete the Respiratory Care Program, you will receive an Associate of Science degree from GateWay Community College and a certificate of completion from Mayo School of Health Sciences, Mayo Clinic College of Medicine.
+When you successfully complete the Respiratory Care Program, you will receive an Associate of Science degree from GateWay Community College and a certificate of completion from Mayo Clinic School of Health Sciences, Mayo Clinic College of Medicine and Science.

 Graduates of the GateWay respiratory care program are eligible to take the National Board for Respiratory Care (NBRC) certification and registry examinations.
 State licensure information is available from the Arizona Board of Examiners for Respiratory Care.